background

 How to Find Net Income on Income Statement

-Right below the net profit line item, we can also see a separate section where the earnings per share (EPS) are calculated on a basic and diluted basis.
+The separate section right below the “Net Income” line item is where the earnings per share (EPS) is reported for each period, expressed on a basic and diluted basis.

 Net Income Apple